Gryphon: Scaling Hyperscale Multi-Tenant Gateways Beyond the Petabit-Era via DPU-Augmented Hierarchical Co-Offloading: 's Architecture

 \subsection{High-Level Architecture}

-The end-to-end packet-processing pipeline is partitioned into three coarse-grained stages: pre-DPU (Tofino), DPU, and post-DPU (Tofino).
-Upon pipeline entry, each packet is tagged with a Service Identifier (SvcID) for packet classification and subsequent processing.
-All packets traverse Tofino pipelines (pre-DPU and post-DPU), but only a subset of packets require DPU processing.
-Within the DPU, the packets are further divided into \hyperref[path2]{Software Slow Path} or \hyperref[path1]{Hybrid Fast Path} for accelerated processing.
-Figure~\ref{fig:pipeline} illustrates three typical datapaths for different types of traffic in our hierarchically co-offloading architecture.
+We extend the traditional fast/slow path model to a three-tier hierarchy: (1) switching ASICs as the ultra-fast path, (2) inline P4 pipelines on DPUs for mid-tier offload, and (3) ARM cores on DPUs handling the ultimate fallback.
+This hierarchical offloading model preserves performance for the common case while retaining software flexibility.

-\textbf{ASIC-Only Path (the red line).} For traffic not destined for VMs within the gateway's local datacenter (e.g., VM-to-Cross-Region-VM, VM-to-IDC, VM-to-Internet), the DPU stage is bypassed.
-Packets on this path are marked accordingly at the end of the pre-DPU pipeline to indicate that the packet will bypass the DPU stage, processed entirely within the switching ASIC.
-This path achieves the lowest latency for minimal processing, leveraging relatively fixed logic in the switching ASIC.
+Figures~\ref{fig:pipeline} and~\ref{fig:macro_2} summarize our hierarchically co-offloading design.
+At a high level, the end-to-end packet-processing pipeline follows a three-stage datapath: a pre-DPU Tofino pipeline, a DPU pipeline, and a post-DPU Tofino pipeline (Fig.~\ref{fig:pipeline}).
+Upon pipeline entry, each packet is tagged with a Service Identifier (SvcID) for classification and subsequent processing.
+All packets traverse the two Tofino stages, while the traffic manager steers only the packets that need additional state or computation to the DPU; the rest bypass the DPU stage and directly resume in the post-DPU pipeline.